-10% Public 90% Private (of balance required) (of balance required) 27-37% Private
+0-10% Public (of balance 90% Private (of balance required) 27-37% Private (Fees and charges) required)

 A combination of public and private funding is appropriate for the Refuse collection and Recycling activity.
 Private funds (up to 90%) are obtained via Targeted Rates from households that are provided with the service, with a further 27-37% of private funding coming via fees and charges (bag sales, and bin replacements).
 The balance of funding is obtained via public funds (up to 10%) through the General Rates.
-Recovery of exacerbator costs due to non-compliance will be recovered in full where possible.
+Recovery of exacerbator costs due to non- compliance will be recovered in full where possible.